Varad-13/codey/docs/usage.md

 codey
 ```

+## Autonomous Tool Selection
+Codey is designed to automatically determine which tool to use based on your input.
+You can interact with it naturally, and it will select the most appropriate tool to fulfill your request.

 ## Basic Commands
 Once the CLI is running, you can access various features.
 Here are some basic commands you can use: